University of Wisconsin Marching Band: Tuba March

 At the beginning of the fourth quarter the tubas line up single file and march around the stadium, weaving in and out of the stands and concourse, playing songs such as Semper Fidelis, Beer Barrel Polka, and On Wisconsin.
 This tradition began in the 1950s.
 When athletic director Elroy Hirsch banned the tuba march in 1971, the uproar was so great that the tuba march was reinstated the following year.

 Union South

 One hour before every home game, the Badger Band performs at Badger Bash, a pregame tailgate, at Union South.
 The band marches in to the drumline cadence, with the tubas playing the tuba march and following shortly after.
 The band plays On Wisconsin twice, an abbreviated version of the opposing school's song, the pop music piece selected for that week's pregame show, the halftime show, and finally "The Bud Song" and On Wisconsin one last time to fire up the fans.
 They then march to Camp Randall Stadium and performs their pre-game show shortly after.

-Controversy

-In 2008 the band was placed on probation by then-Chancellor Carolyn Arthur "Biddy" Martin after its road trip to Michigan.
-On October 3, 2008 Leckrone announced the band would be suspended from performing because of serious hazing allegations that involved alcohol and "inappropriate sexual behavior".
-As a result, the band missed the nationally televised game against Ohio State.
-It marked the first time in at least 40 years, and the first (and as of the end of the 2019 season, only) time in Leckrone's tenure as director, that the band had missed a home football game.
-Leckrone said that although only a small number of band members were involved, because members had a "shared responsibility" to the band and the university, "the only thing I could do to send the message was to suspend."

 Other performances

-The band performs at other venues, such as local concerts and parades around the state of Wisconsin, and at least one road game.
-The band has also performed at NFL games.
+The band performs at other venues, such as local concerts and parades around the state of Wisconsin.
+The band has also performed at NFL games, often making the trip to Lambeau Field to play for the in-state Green Bay Packers.